What is One Person Company (OPC)?

 - Paid-up share capital crosses 50 lacs or

-- Announcement for an increase in the minimum limit has to be filed in the relevant form.
+- An announcement for an increase in the minimum limit has to be filed in the relevant form.